oceanprotocol/ocean.py/READMEs/setup-remote.md

 - `required_confs` - the number of confirmations before a tx is done
 - `id` - e.g. `polygon-main` (Polygon), `polygon-test` (Mumbai)

+`development chains` run locally; `live` chains run remotely.

-[Here's](https://github.com/eth-brownie/brownie/blob/master/brownie/data/network-config.yaml) the `network-config.yaml` from Brownie's GitHub repository.
+The example `network-config.yaml` in Brownie's GitHub repo is [here](https://github.com/eth-brownie/brownie/blob/master/brownie/data/network-config.yaml).
 It can serve as a comparison to your local copy.

-For Windows OS deployments, it is possible that the network-config.yaml does not include all the network entries.
-In this case, you can replace the content of the network-config.yaml file on your computer with the content from this [link](https://github.com/eth-brownie/brownie/blob/master/brownie/data/network-config.yaml).

-`development` chains run locally; `live` chains run remotely.

 Ocean.py follows the exact `id` name for the network's name from the default Brownie configuration file.
 Therefore, you need to ensure that your target network name matches the corresponding Brownie `id`.

-### 1.2 Networks Supported
+### 1.4 Networks Supported

-All the [Ocean-deployed](https://docs.oceanprotocol.com/core-concepts/networks) chains are in Brownie's default `network-config.yaml`.
-The sole exception is Energy Web Chain (EWC).
-To use EWC, add the following to `network-config.yaml`:
+All [Ocean-deployed](https://docs.oceanprotocol.com/core-concepts/networks) chains (Eth mainnet, Polygon, etc) should be in Brownie's default `network-config.yaml` except Energy Web Chain (EWC).

+For Windows users: it's possible that your `network-config.yaml` doesn't  have all the network entries.
+In this case, just replace your local file's content with the `network-config.yaml` in Brownie's GitHub repo, [here](https://github.com/eth-brownie/brownie/blob/master/brownie/data/network-config.yaml).

+For all users: to use EWC, add the following to network-config.yaml:

 ```yaml
 - name: energyweb
   networks: